12 Perspectives to Celebrate The Holidays

 - T’was the Night Before Christmas

-But, I do not want the stores blaring Christmasy jingles in my ears before December.
+But, I do not want the stores blaring Christmassy jingles in my ears before December.
 My gosh!
 Isn’t one month of retail mania enough?
 A curse on Black Friday, the November day after American Thanksgiving weekend, which has crept into Canada.
 The commercialization of Christmas is a North American stampede . . . and each year it seems to increase in its ferociousness.

 Then the media joins in with sales, deals and seasonal projects for the disadvantaged.
 All vie for their truth of the meaning of Christmas.